122327714 © Picstudio | Dreamstime.com

 May 9, 2024

-Educating patients about their glucose levels, and adding it into the hygiene appointment, can help guide people toward better lifestyle choices.
-Decreasing sugar is a good start.
+Educating patients about glucose levels as part of the hygiene appointment can help guide them toward better lifestyle choices.
+Decreasing sugar is a good place to start.

 The adage "You are what you eat" emphasizes the pivotal role diet plays in human health, particularly gut health in disease prevention and management.
 People’s dietary choices can either strengthen or compromise their metabolic well-being.
 With our fast-paced lifestyles, maintaining a healthy diet can present formidable challenges.